 A divorce brings many new challenges and a sense of uncertainty about the future.
 The financial effects of a divorce don’t have to be debilitating.
 Alimony, also known as spousal support or spousal maintenance, may be awarded in certain cases if one party is in need and the other party has the ability to pay.
-The Law Office of Marta S. Laynas in West Chester can guide you through the legal maze of the divorce process and serves Chester County and the surrounding communities.
+The Law Office of Marta S. Laynas in West Chester can guide you through the legal maze of the divorce process and serves West Chester and the surrounding communities.

 In a divorce, if the parties cannot reach an agreement about spousal support, the court steps in to decide if alimony is appropriate.
 Either party may receive alimony if the court finds it necessary.
 The court considers several factors, including: